Skip to main content

 Quiet mode

-Use --quet option to avoid user prompts during conversion.
-In some cases, tile-converter stops and waits for an input from a user, for example, asks weither resume conversion or start a new one.
+Use --quiet option to avoid user prompts during conversion.
+In some cases, tile-converter stops and waits for an input from a user, for example, it can ask whether to resume conversion or start a new conversion.

 npx tile-converter ..... --quiet

-With --quiet option, tile-converter won't ask a user to make a decision, it will do a default action instead.
+With --quiet option present, tile-converter will not ask a user to make a decision, it will do a default action instead.

-In --add-hash case tile-converter offers to create a new file or modify the existing SLPK.
-With --quiet option, the existing SLPK will be modified.
+With --add-hash option tile-converter by default offers to create a new file with hash or modify the existing SLPK.
+When --quiet option is added, the existing SLPK will be modified.

 Resume conversion with --quiet option

-Resume conversion is a feature that allows to resume a conversion that was unpredictably stopped, for example when terminal was closed or a user pressed CTRL+C. When converter detects a previous conversion, it offers to resume it or start a new one.
-With --quiet option, tile-converter will resume.
+Resume conversion is a feature that allows to resume a conversion that was unpredictably stopped, for example when a terminal was closed or a user pressed CTRL+C. By default, when tile-converter detects a previous conversion, it offers to resume it or start a new one.
+When --quiet option is added, tile-converter will resume.
 To start a new conversion with --quiet option, remove output folder that was created by tile-converter before.

 Metadata class selection with --quiet option